ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 |    +---+       +---+         +---+        +---+   |
 +---------------------------------------------------+
 ~~~~
-{:#exam1 title="Example 1 of Incident Identification" artwork-align="center"}
+{:#exam1 title="Example 1 of Network Incident Identification" artwork-align="center"}

 As described in {{exam1}}, vpn a is deployed from PE1 to PE2, if a
 interface of P1 is going down, many alarms are triggered, such as
 interface down, igp down, and igp peer abnormal from P2.

 These alarms are aggregated and analyzed by the controller/incident
-management server, and then the incident 'vpn unavailable' is triggered
+management server, and then the network incident 'vpn unavailable' is triggered
 by the controller/incident management server.

 Note that incident management server can rely on data correlation technology such as